dsanson/termpdf/README.md

 ![screenshot]

 On OS X, it works with iTerm 2.9 or later (so for the moment you will need to install [the beta test release or a nightly build]).
-On X11, it should work with any terminal that supports inline images in the w3m browser (I have tested it on Ubuntu using xterm and urxvt).
+On X11, it should kinda work with any terminal that supports inline images in the w3m browser (I have tested it on Ubuntu using xterm and urxvt).
 I do not know if it works in the framebuffer.